-In this initial assessment, the treatment group also reported that content seemed less relevant to them,25 and said that they found YouTube significantly less entertaining than the control group.
-26 However, as the experiment progressed, the behaviour and responses of the treatment group soon began to change.
+In this initial assessment, the treatment group also reported that content seemed less relevant to them, and said that they found YouTube significantly less entertaining than the control group.
+However, as the experiment progressed, the behaviour and responses of the treatment group soon began to change.
 They performed more searches, browsed more channels, and interacted more with suggested videos and comments compared to the control group.
-And as the algorithm learned their viewing preferences, the need for extensive searching decreased.27 They began to perceive YouTube as more personalised and relevant, leading to increased enjoyment and a stronger desire to return to the platform.28
+And as the algorithm learned their viewing preferences, the need for extensive searching decreased.
+They began to perceive YouTube as more personalised and relevant, leading to increased enjoyment and a stronger desire to return to the platform.

 By the end of the experiment, both groups reported nearly identical levels of positivity toward YouTube.
 It took only one week for the treatment group's responses to reach parity with the control group.
-This remarkable turnaround, with the treatment group's positivity increasing by 14 percentage points from start to finish, underscores how intentional curation leads to improvements in overall experience.29
+This remarkable turnaround, with the treatment group's positivity increasing by 14 percentage points from start to finish, underscores how intentional curation leads to improvements in overall experience.

-From previous research, we knew that 53% of YouTube users in Italy say they want to support the creators they relate to by watching ads alongside their content.30 So in this experiment we also looked at how participants' responses to advertising changed as they spent more time building out their new accounts.
+60% of surveyed YouTube users in Spain agree they want to support creators they relate to, by watching ads on their videos.
+So in this experiment we also looked at how participants' responses to advertising changed as they spent more time building out their new accounts.